dotnet/blazor/README.md

 ## Getting Started

-To get started with Blazor and build your first Blazor web app check out our [getting started guide](https://go.microsoft.com/fwlink/?linkid=870449).
+To get started with Blazor and build your first Blazor web app, check out our [getting started guide](https://go.microsoft.com/fwlink/?linkid=870449).

 ## Building the Repo